 What is the SPI exam pass rate?

-The pass rate for the SPI exam is 60%, according to ARDMS data from a 2021 report.
+The pass rate for the SPI exam is 60%, according to ARDMS data.

 How much does the SPI exam cost?